-To do this, open your HTML document and locate the tag that contains your image.
-Within this tag, add a style attribute with a value of “width:” followed by the desired width in pixels (px).
+To do this, open your HTML document and locate the tag for your image.
+Within this tag, add a style attribute with two properties: width and height.
+The values for these properties should be specified in pixels (px).
 For example:

 <img style="width: 200px; height: 100px;" src="myimage.jpg" />

-Tips for Optimizing Images for Web Use When Resizing in HTML
+Tips for Optimizing Images for Web Design: Compression, File Size, and Formatting

 1. Compress Images: Compressing images is essential for optimizing them for web design.
 Use a tool such as TinyPNG or JPEGmini to reduce the file size of your images without sacrificing quality.